usgs/shakemap/docs/_sources/manual4_0/tg_verification.rst.txt

    amplitudes of +1.0.
-   The black line shows the conditional mean, the blue lines show the conditional mean +/-- the conditional standard deviation, and the red line shows the conditional standard deviation.
+   The black line shows the conditional mean, the blue lines show the conditional mean +/-- the conditional standard deviation (upper plot), and the red line shows the conditional standard deviation (lower plot).
 Compare with :num:`Figure #verification-test-three`.

 Test 0005